-Unless there are extenuating circumstances, the Financial Aid Office is required to adhere to federal need analysis regulations in determining a student's need for aid.
+Unless there are extenuating circumstances, the Financial Aid Office is required to adhere to federal need analysis regulations in determining a student's need for federal student aid.
 The needs analysis system evaluates all information requested on the FAFSA and determines an EFC.
 After filing the FAFSA, students must inform the Financial Aid Office, in writing, if financial circumstances change significantly.
 Students must outline the details of the situation causing the change and be prepared to supply documentation substantiating the situation.
-Extenuating circumstances can include but are not limited to, loss of income, large out of pocket medical bills, death in the family.
+Extenuating circumstances for a professional judgement for federal student aid can include but are not limited to: a loss of income, large out of pocket medical expenses paid, or a death in the family.